BryMat24/Shoppable-client/README.md

 ## Server Repository

-For the backend implementation of this e-commerce application, please visit our [Server Repository](https://github.com/BryMat24/ecommerce-server).
+For the backend implementation of this e-commerce application, please visit my [Server Repository](https://github.com/BryMat24/ecommerce-server).